Sanglorian/orcus/Orcus Monsters - current.md

 > The hermit crab makes a charge attack with its spiny shell: +13 vs AC; 3d6+5 damage, and the target is pushed 1 square.
 If the target is pushed against an immovable object, such as a wall, it is immobile and takes persistent 5 damage (save ends both).
 > †	**Spiky Shell** (reaction, at-will)
 > +8 vs Reflex (When the crab is hit by a melee attack); 1d6+5 damage.

+Ancient hermit crabs are sought out for their wisdom and knowledge, particularly of the deep past.
+Sometimes, they are revered as estuarine gods by villages and towns.

 > #### Devil Ape